Ricotta cheese fried balls with sauce

 - Note + time to drain the ricotta cheese (up to overnight)

 Fried ricotta cheese balls with sauce seem to be traditional of Calabrian cuisine, a land rich for its sheep farming, where it is still very easy to find excellent fresh local ricotta made from both cow and sheep's milk.
 This second course, which involves the use of ricotta instead of meat, derives from traditional country cooking.
-It is made of very simple ingredients but genuine and with great taste.
+It is made of very simple, but genuine, delicious ingredients.
 Dipped in tomato sauce, they are even softer and tastier!
 Tasty and nutritious, fried ricotta cheese balls with sauce are perfect for a vegetarian menu, but can also be transformed into a gluten-free recipe if you use gluten-free bread.
 Try our version of ricotta cheese balls with sauce and... it will be love at first taste!

 - Ingredients for about 25 cheese balls